karthikjagari/webpage/README.md

 Welcome to my React-based webpage!
 This project is a simple yet dynamic webpage built using React.js.
 It showcases my skills in front-end development and React.

+## Prerequisites
+Before you begin, ensure you have the following installed on your system:

+1.Node.js:
+Download and install Node.js (includes npm) from nodejs.org.
+2.git
+3.vscode
+4.web browser

 ## Features

 - **Responsive Design**: The webpage is fully responsive and works seamlessly on all devices.